Utodev/ZXUC/README.md

   `pasmo zxucsave.asm ZXUCSAVE`

 * Copy the `ZXUC`, `ZXUCSAVE` and `ZXUC.BIN` files in the `/BIN` folder of your SD card.

+## As tap file

+* You can also compile ZXUC as a .tap file, just make:

+`python zxbc.py ZXUC.BAS -O9 -S 29000 -t -B -a`

+You cannot save or load configurations with the tap file though.

+Since version 1.2, tap file is included in the download folder for convenience, but it's not necesary if you use the others.

 ## Usage